 What to feed your baby in stage 2 of weaning

 Try starting your baby’s day with a breakfast cereal fortified with key vitamins and minerals, but with no added sugar or salt.
-As well as porridge, babies aged 7+ months can try Aptamil Multigrain breakfast to start their day.
 With our expertise in every spoonful, it contains key vitamins and minerals, including vitamin D for normal development of bones and iron to support normal cognitive development.
 Remember to include lots of different vegetables in their main meal, and fruit for dessert.
 Babies of this age are generally willing to try new flavours, so it’s a great time to introduce new foods such as aubergine, mushrooms and pineapple.

 Although they may be eating more and more each day, breast milk or formula is still an important part of your baby's diet.
 They need around 500–600ml (about a pint) a day – this includes any milk you use to make their food.